EndlessSkyCommunity/endless-sky/docs/rfcs/formation_flying.md

 ## Taking formation positions
+- Ships can have a formation-pattern and a formation-ring set to indicate their position in the formation.
+   - If a ring is set, then the ship will not appear in the formation before that ring.
+(But it can appear after it if other ships fill the ring.)
-- Positions in a formation are sequentially assigned.
+- Positions in a formation are furthermore sequentially assigned.
    - Actual formation positions are determined by the order in which ships are in the ships-list
       - If new ships join a formation, then they take their relative positions causing other ships already in formation to move to their new later relative positions.
       - The use of the ships-list order allows players some control over which ships appear where in the formations.